Tommaygun/SHAR-Poptracker/README.md

 ## Installation

-Just download the latest build or source and place it in your packs folder (packed or unpacked, up to you).
+Download the latest release and place it in your `poptracker/packs` folder.

+My current progress is in `location/TO_DO LIST.lua`.